YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 `-dsource` in the Makefile as explained in a comment line there.
-For instance, the `LString` module after expansion is given [here](lstring.ml), where we could see that besides the type constructor definitions a lot more codes have actually been auto-generated to support the  `show` plugin requested in the shorter version of the same module..
+For instance, the `LString` module after expansion is given [here](lstring.ml), where we could see that besides the type constructor definitions a lot more codes have actually been auto-generated to support the  `show` plugin requested in the shorter version of the same module.

 ## The Type Definitions